Nuri al-Mismari: Libyan Civil War

-In February 2011, his son, Ihab El-Mismari, a high-ranking diplomat representing the Libyan embassy in Canada, resigned in protest over Gaddafi's crackdown of protestors in the early phase of the Libyan Civil War.
+In February 2011, his son, Ihab El-Mismari, a high-ranking diplomat representing the Libyan embassy in Canada, resigned in protest over Gaddafi's crackdown of protestors in the early phase of the Libyan civil war.
 Ihab was not among the five Libyan diplomats expelled from Canada in May 2011.

-In March 2011, Mismari predicted that Gaddafi would fight to the end in the Libyan Civil War rather than step down, commit suicide, or go into exile.
+In March 2011, al-Mismari predicted that Gaddafi would fight to the end in the Libyan civil war rather than step down, commit suicide, or go into exile.
 He also alleged that Silvio Berlusconi, Prime Minister of Italy, had sent escorts to an unidentified African leader to help Gaddafi get elected as Chairperson of the African Union in 2009.

-On 30 April 2011, Gaddafi's son Saif al-Arab and three grandchildren were killed by a French airstrike, and it was alleged that Mismari had given away the locations of Gaddafi's secret safe houses to the French.

 Posthumous allegations against Gaddafi

-Mismari claimed that on two occasions, Gaddafi raped foreign visitors to Libya.
+al-Mismari claimed that on two occasions, Gaddafi raped foreign visitors to Libya.
 The alleged victims were a Nigerian woman and the wife of a Swiss businessman.
-He also alleged that Gaddafi sexually harassed the ex-wife of French President Nicolas Sarkozy, Cecilia.
+He also alleged that Gaddafi harassed the ex-wife of French President Nicolas Sarkozy, Cecilia.

-In a 2013 interview with French journalist Annick Cojean, Gaddafi's Chief of Security Mansour Dhao accused Mismari and Mabrouka Sherif of being the primary facilitators of Gaddafi's alleged "sexual abuse".
-Dhao also accused Mismari of procuring prostitutes for Gaddafi and practicing black magic.
-Mismari was named in Cojean's book Gaddafi's Harem: The Story of a Young Woman and the Abuses of Power in Libya.
+In a 2013 interview with French journalist Annick Cojean, Gaddafi's Chief of Security Mansour Dhao accused al-Mismari and Mabrouka Sherif of being the primary facilitators of Gaddafi's alleged "sexual abuse".
+Dhao also accused al-Mismari of procuring prostitutes for Gaddafi and practicing black magic. al-Mismari was named in Cojean's book Gaddafi's Harem: The Story of a Young Woman and the Abuses of Power in Libya.

-In 2014, Mismari was interviewed by BBC for the documentary “Mad Dog – Qaddafi’s Secret World," where he alleged that Gaddafi was "terribly sexually deviant", kept underaged male and female sex slaves, and kept the body of Mansour Rashid El-Kikhia, former Libyan Minister of Foreign Affairs, in a freezer.
+In 2014, al-Mismari was interviewed by BBC for the documentary “Mad Dog – Qaddafi’s Secret World," where he alleged that Gaddafi was "terribly sexually deviant", kept underaged male and female sex slaves, and kept the body of Mansour Rashid El-Kikhia, former Libyan Minister of Foreign Affairs, in a freezer.